-OPENING CONCERT: NEW ORFORD STRING QUARTET AND ALOYSIA FRIEDMAN
+OPENING CONCERT: NEW ORFORD STRING QUARTET AND ALOYSIA FRIEDMANN

 The New Orford String Quartet and Aloysia Friedman open the Prince Edward County Chamber Music Festival with the following repertoire: